juanem1/uploader/README.md

 # Laravel File Uploader
+This package take advantage of the Laravel [Filesytem](https://laravel.com/docs/5.2/filesystem) library.

 # Installation
 Begin by installing this package through Composer.
 Edit your project's composer.json file to require ibox/uploader